ASSESSMENT PRESS RELEASE FOR MARCH 27, 2019

 - Capitalization Rate Selection.
 This rate is based on the Farm Credit Services of Omaha Long Term Portfolio rates, which are also converted to a five (5) year weighted average.

 - Determine Net Income.
 To determine the net income, the unit price of each of the 3 commodities is multiplied times the production per acre.
 Next, the landlord share is determined, if applicable, then the expenses and production losses are deducted to establish a net income to the landlord.

 - Capitalize Net Income.
 The final step in the process is capitalizing the net income.

-Ms. Stephens reminds Wyoming Veterans the deadline for applying for their property exemption is the 4th Monday in May, which is May 28th.
+Ms. Stephens reminds Wyoming Veterans the deadline for applying for their property exemption is the 4th Monday in May, which is May 27th (since this a Holiday, it will fall to May 28th).
 If discharge papers and information necessary to qualify for the exemption have previously been provided, notification may be done by calling the office.

 For more information, contact the Assessor’s office located on the first floor of the Niobrara County Courthouse, 424 South Elm, or call 334-3201.
 Additional information about the assessment process can be obtained at www.niobraracounty.org.
 (Under County Assessor)